The secret to healthier hair and glowing skin?

 There is strong evidence linking smoking and premature skin ageing.
 It is believed that this is a result of the toxins in cigarettes breaking down collagen, a protein that supports skin strength.
 Smoking also constricts the blood vessels in the skin, reducing the supply of oxygen to the skin.

-However, as what you put into your body can have a direct impact on your skin health, I can help looking at overcoming the problem from inside and recommending the right food for healthy skin and can assess your diet and suggest which food for healthy skin to eat more of and which foods to limit as it can also work with you to create a meal plan to improve symptoms and re-balance the skin.
+However, as what you put into your body can have a direct impact on your skin health, I can help looking at overcoming the problem from inside and recommending the right food for healthy skin and can assess your diet and suggest which food for healthy skin to eat more of and which foods to limit as it can also work with you to create a meal plan for glowing skin to improve symptoms and re-balance the skin.

 You don't have to waste money on endless products and treatments in an effort to heal your damaged locks and skin.
 It really only takes a few simple steps to clear up pimples, defeat dry roots and all the rest.